How to Become a Loan Officer

 Loan officers are employees of financial institutions whose job it is to make loans to customers.
 Having a college degree does not hurt but it is generally not a requirement for the job.

-What is needed is the ability to deal with customers, the ability to know the lending institution’s current lending guidelines and interest rates, know and follow the legal rules and regulations concerning lending and be able to evaluate a prospective borrower’s ability and willingness to repay the loan.
+What is needed is the ability to deal with customers, knowing and understanding the lender's current lending guidelines and interest rates, follow the legal rules and regulations concerning lending and be able to evaluate a prospective borrower’s ability and willingness to repay the loan.

 Most lenders generally require a high school education as a condition for employment.
-A college education is helpful and may help one to rise faster in the field but it is usually not a requirement.
+A college education is helpful and may help one to rise faster in the field but it is often not a requirement for products like credit cards and car loans.
+A college education can help one advance more quickly in the field.

 Experience is what really counts in this field.
-Generally, a person desiring to become a loan officer will start in the customer service area of a financial institution such as bank teller, collections clerk (calling existing borrowers who are behind in their payments and getting them to bring their accounts current) or as a loan representative who helps applicants initiate applications for small loans such as personal loans and credit cards or even larger loans.
+Generally, a person desiring to become a loan officer will start in the customer service area of a financial institution such as bank teller, collections clerk (calling existing borrowers who are behind in their payments and getting them to bring their accounts current) or as a loan representative who helps applicants initiate applications for small loans such as personal loans and credit cards.

 The loan representative may do some preliminary screening to weed out those who obviously don’t qualify, but the real decisions are made elsewhere.

-Moving up the latter in this career field, we have loan officers who specialize in auto loans, home mortgage loans and commercial business loans.
-These, much higher paying positions, are first and foremost, sales jobs in which the loan officer is expected to actively seek and solicit borrowers for business.
+Moving up the ladder in this career field, we have loan officers who specialize in auto loans, home mortgage loans and commercial business loans.
+These, much higher paying positions, are first and foremost, sales jobs in which the loan officer is expected to actively seek and solicit borrowers for business as well as develop relationships with commercial clients who rely on financing for ongoing financial needs.

-In the case of automobile and home loans this means working with new and used car salesmen for referrals of car buyers.
-In the case of home mortgage loans this means working with real estate agents for referrals of home buyers.
+In the case of automobile and home loans this means working with new and used car salesmen for referrals of car buyers for auto loans and working with real estate agents for referrals of home buyers.

 Most loan officers in this category are either paid a salary and given a quota to meet in terms of dollar volume of new loans or are paid on commission with their pay being a percentage of the loan business they generate.